 When we purchased our big family vehicle, we specifically did not want to have DVD players permanently installed in the car, because we didn't want our kids to expect to watch a movie every time we drove just across town.
 But a long road trip is an entirely different matter!

-Over the years we've gone through a lot of different DVD players- from having the kids share one screen between two of them, to having a two-screen model where both screens played the same film, to this dual screen DVD player model we have now which gives us the option of either playing the same movie on two screens (a cord connects the two screens) or playing two separate movies each on its own screen.
+Over the years we've gone through a lot of different DVD players- from having the kids share one screen between two of them, to having a two-screen model where both screens played the same film, to this dual-screen DVD player model This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. we have now which gives us the option of either playing the same movie on two screens (a cord connects the two screens) or playing two separate movies each on its own screen.

 The DVD players came with straps that allow you to mount them onto the back of the headrest of the seat in front of you, or more often, my kids just like to hold them in their laps while they watch a movie.